Updated: Jul 18

 Though borsch is complex in its vegetables, it is rather simplistic with the spices that are used.
 Typically, a few fresh herbs, garlic and spices such as salt, black pepper, coriander seeds, dill seeds and bay leaves are used to produce its delightful flavor.

 Ukraine borsch is more than just a comfort food for it spans the nation as a true classic Ukrainian dish.
 I think the reason borsch has cemented itself as a national treasure in Ukraine is precisely because it is so multifaceted and readily adaptable.
 It has evolved over the centuries and made its way into every kitchen in the country without losing its essence and its roots.

 For every Ukrainian, borsch triggers deep memories and feelings of kinship.
 A delectable meal in itself, a bowl of borsch represents family and connects us to home wherever we find ourselves.

 Today is my mom's birthday and I couldn't think about anything else she likes more than borsch.
-A few years ago when my Mom came to visit me in the U.S., she had barely gotten settled before she started asking about borsch ingredients.
-Understand that she had already traveled over 14 hours by plane but was readyto make this dish!
+A few years ago, when my mom came to visit me in the U.S., she had barely gotten settled before she started asking about borsch ingredients.
+Understand that she had already traveled over 14 hours by plane but was ready to make this dish!

-This is such a rustic soup and nothing has to be measured to an exact amount.
+This is such a rustic soup, and nothing has to be measured to an exact amount.
 Also, cooking low and slow is the key for the balance of flavor to this soup.